saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    - Comment - for example `${popped}`

-   This will print out the value so you can see the changes on the test report.
+   This will print out the popped value so you can see it on the test report.

 6. **Save Changes**.